 Can a salvage vehicle that has already been repaired have the brand removed from the title?

-No, if the vehicle has already been repaired or is a flood vehicle, it is not eligible to have the brand on the title removed.
+No, regardless of whether or not the vehicle has already been repaired or is a flood vehicle, it is not eligible to have the brand on the title removed.

 If a dealer buys a salvage vehicle from another state with a branded title, can the vehicle go through the inspection procedure in Utah and have the brand removed?